 Welcome to Oregon Ariyamagga Okasati Refuge!

-Oregon Ariyamagga Okasati Refuge, or OAOR, is a Theravadan Buddhist Hermitage (small monastery) and Vipassana center in the Thai Forest tradition established by students of Ajahn Jamnian (Jumnien) Seelasettho.
-The purpose of OAOR is to promote the teachings of the Buddha, provide spiritual support and guidance to the lay community, be a place of worship and refuge, and provide housing for monastics.
-Located on 5 acres at the base of Mt.
-Hood in Sandy, Oregon, OAOR is a place where everyone regardless of background or culture can come together to share, learn, and practice the Middle Way and the Noble Eightfold Path.
+Oregon Ariyamagga Okasati Refuge, or OAOR, is a Theravadan Buddhist Hermitage in the Thai Forest tradition established by students of Ajahn Jamnian (Jumnien) Seelasettho.
+The purpose of OAOR is to promote the teachings of the Buddha, provide spiritual support and guidance to the lay community, be a place of refuge and residence for monastics.
+OAOR is where everyone regardless of background or culture can come together to share, learn, and practice the Middle Way and the Noble Eightfold Path.